fbohz/fbohz.github.io/_posts/2020-04-05-planning_for_a_pandemic_year.markdown

     - Gain knowledge and implement React Hooks as well as testing.
     - Dig into other server implementations, Firebase and GraphQL.
 Probably for this I'll re-iterate on [**Yijing Ball Z**](https://yijingballz.herokuapp.com/) to see how it plays with a different backend.
 Let's see how many Yijing Ball Z's can live on Github at the same time.
 4. **Other**
-   - React Native, Node.js, Smart Contracts and Blockchain development (in no particular order).
+   - React Native, Node.js, Angular, Smart Contracts and Blockchain development (in no particular order).

 ### What *could be* next?